-With plenty of reputable umbrella providers out there – as well as some unethical ones, we’ve put together a list of 15 things to look out for when comparing umbrellas.
+There are plenty of reputable umbrella providers out there – as well as (sadly) some unethical ones.
+With this in mind, here are 15 things to look out for when you compare umbrella companies.

 Compare umbrella companies – before you start